ROTATOR CUFF TEARS

 The rotator tears usually develop gradually due to stress, overuse and natural wear and tear.
 People who repeatedly lift their arm overhead are more vulnerable to overuse tears.
 These include athletes such as tennis players, swimmers, weight lifters and basketball pitchers.
 A tear in the rotator cuff produces a lot of pain and also contributes to instability in the shoulder joint.
 If it is severe, there may be weakness or an inability to lift the arm.

-If you are suffering from rotator cuff tear, you can contact as to find out if our PRP treatment and stem cell therapy is right for you.
+If you are suffering from rotator cuff tear, you can contact as to find out if our PRP treatment and regenerative cell therapy is right for you.